HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 - Regular: The coroutine and the renderer perform normal data exchange.
 - Closed: The renderer page corresponding to the coroutine is forcibly closed by the user.
-- Lost (lost): The walker where the coroutine is located loses the connection to the renderer.
+- Lost: The walker where the coroutine is located loses the connection to the renderer.
 - Suppressed: The interaction between the coroutine and the renderer (including updating the page and accepting interaction events from the renderer) is suppressed.

 The HVML coroutine can judge the change of its own rendering state by observing the renderer event on the built-in `$CRTN` variable.
 Render state-related events correspond to names with `rdrState:` prefix, such as `rdrState:pageSuppressed`.

 Each HVML coroutine runs on a specific HVML virtual machine instance, and each HVML virtual machine instance corresponds to a walker in the HVML application framework.
 The virtual machine instance corresponding to the HVML walker has the following status:

-- Boot (boot): booting.
+- Boot: Booting.
-- idle (idle): idle; indicates that there is no coroutine on it.
+- Idle: Indicate that there is no coroutine on it.
-- busy (busy): working.
+- Busy: Working.
 - Shutdown: Shutdown is in progress.

-#### 2.1.17) Structured data representation of document fragments
+#### 2.1.17) Structured Data Representation of Document Fragments

 The HVML interpreter follows a fixed strategy for accessing the target document subtree (document fragment) as a structured data.
 For example, consider the following HTML fragment: